furuholm/RxFsm/README.md

 implement the semantics outlined in "Practical UML Statecharts in C/C++, 2nd Edition" by Miro Samek (which is a must read for those interested in the subject).

+## Status
+This library is under development and the API cannot yet be considered stable.

 ## Getting started
 ##### StateBuilder
 Let's start by creating a few states using the StateBuilder class.